MarioLange1983/FanticAnalyzer/README.md

 *   **Bundling:** Every individual scan result is saved as a separate log file.
 When the loop is stopped, all session logs are compressed into a single ZIP archive.
 *   **Export:** Accessible via the "SHARE LOG" button in the Terminal tab after the loop finishes.

-### 3. Vehicle Status Report
-A comprehensive report of the vehicle's health, including all active Diagnostic Trouble Codes (DTCs), can be shared from the **Vehicle Status** sheet.
-* **How to share:** Tap the engine icon on the Dashboard to open the Vehicle Status, then click the **Share** icon in the top right corner.

-### 4. Technical Report
+### 4. Professional PDF Diagnostic Report & Digital Service Booklet
-A comprehensive decoded report of the vehicle's VIN, module specifications, and service status can be shared directly from the **VEHICLE** tab.
+A 2-page A4 PDF report (`PdfReportGenerator`) containing complete vehicle profiles, e-shock ECU diagnostic trouble codes, internal database technical specs, vehicle highlights (max lean angles, max speed/RPM, season fuel), and a full digital service history complete with a pre-printed **Workshop Stamp & Signature Box**.
-* **How to share:** Perform a **long-tap** anywhere on the Vehicle tab to open the Android share sheet for the full technical report.
+* **How to export:** Tap the **PDF icon** in the **VEHICLE** tab header or in the **Vehicle Status** sheet to generate and export the PDF report via the Android share sheet.

 ## 🖌️ Debug Mode & Advanced Terminal